 Develop strong partnerships with humanitarian practitioners.

-In different capacities across each of our courses, practicing humanitarians act as teaching staff, coaches, and mentors.
+In different capacities across each of our accredited courses, practicing humanitarians act as teaching staff, coaches, and mentors.
 These mentors and coaches are highly experienced and often alumni of the Centre themselves, with experience in applying course learnings directly into their professional roles in the sector.

 Students receive formal coaching sessions from experienced practitioners at key points throughout their experience.
 Coaches and mentors also facilitate reflective group feedback sessions and provide guidance throughout the simulated learning experiences.
 Students are encouraged to identify sector-based mentors (aside from course faculty) who can fulfil the role for at least eighteen months following the end of the course.

 I found the peer learning so valuable.
 In my experience, there were 42 people from 17 countries.
 It’s so inspirational getting all these different perspectives, practicing together, observing each other’s behaviours, giving feedback.
 Isabelle, Disaster Risk Management Program Manager, Plan International UK.